-- REST-Interface: Using this communication interface external software is able to interact with the nodes connected to the IOBus. - Web-Interface: This interface provides the information available on the REST-Interface in a human-readable form. - Transport and Control: This part implements the CANopen-inspired protocol and keeps track of the current state of the bus and connected devices. - Linux SocketCAN: The LXA IOBus Server uses SocketCAN to interfact with the CAN-bus. - Node-specific electrical interface: Every LXA IOBus node has an application-specific specialized electrical interface that is designed to perform different automation tasks.
+- REST-Interface: Using this communication interface external software is able to interact with the nodes connected to the IOBus. - Web-Interface: This interface provides the information available on the REST-Interface in a human-readable form. - Transport and Control: This part implements the CANopen-inspired protocol and keeps track of the current state of the bus and connected devices. - Linux SocketCAN: The LXA IOBus Server uses SocketCAN to interfact with the CAN-bus. - Node-specific electrical interface: Every LXA IOBus node has an application-specific specialiced electrical interface that is designed to perform different automation tasks.

-• CAN-Bus: This is the actual electrical interface that connects server and nodes interface you may know from many automotive applications. .
-This is the same CAN bus
+• CAN-Bus: This is the actual electrical interface that connects server and nodes.
+This is the same CAN bus inteface you may know from many automotive applications.